 Next up in the pipeline are two more lettering books, one focused on laughter and humor and one focused on Bible study.

 She will also be teaching workshops locally for “Express Yourself: A Hand Lettering Workbook for Kids,” at Meltdown DiY Art Studio in Eldersburg and The Pottery Stop in Ellicott City.
 Tickets will come in pairs, one for a child and one for a caregiver and include the price of a book and signing.
 Latta will guide the pair through making a set of hand-lettered wall canvases.
-Tickets go on sale Nov.
-1 and the workshops will be held Dec.
+Tickets are on sale now and the workshops will be held Dec.
 30 and 31.